loragil/nv-test/README.md

 3. **Get project** -

-    Download & extract project ZIP file from 'https://github.com/loragil/nv-test' to your local machine ('clone or download' button)
+    Download & extract project ZIP file to your local machine (see 'clone or download' button above)

 4. **Install app dependencies** -